DavixDevelop/TerraLidar/README.md

       "lessThan": 1.0
     }
 ```
-- Save the file and relaunch the game
+- Save the file and create a new world using the usual Build The Earth settings
-- Open your world and navigate to your desired location using the /tpll command and it should load your custom terrain
+- Once your world is created, navigate to your desired location using the /tpll command and it should load your custom terrain

 qCSF plugin
 -----------